-There is a way of steering the customer in a direction that would make their whole tattoo idea something that would look better on their skin when the concept they have in their mind sounds good to the but wouldn't translate well into a tattoo.
+There is a way of steering the customer in a direction that would make their whole tattoo idea something that would look better on their skin when the concept they have in their mind sounds good to them but wouldn't translate well into a tattoo.
 This usually comes up when they come in asking for something like a tattoo of a rose but with 20 names and dates hidden in the petals or something.
-When it's something as simple as lettering, I could have tried to steer her into a prettier font maybe, or a different location (obviously), but she was already set on this "letterman" font, "like the one on the jacket."
+When it's something as simple as lettering, I could have tried to steer her into a prettier font maybe, or a different location (obviously), but she was already set on this letterman jacket-style font.

 Are you surprised at how quickly the photo spread?

 Honestly, I didn't think this thing would get so much exposure.
 I'm still kinda debating whether or not it's a great idea to have my name attached to this shit more than it already is.
 Seeing as how I haven't really established too much of a name for myself, I don't particularly want this one tattoo to represent my whole body of work.
 It’s not something I’d want to write home to mom about, if you know what I mean.
 I've actually done some way crazier facial tattoos recently, but was really careful not to blast the shit all over the internet.
 There are so many kids walking up and down Fairfax with ridiculous facial tattoos that I didn't think too much about it before I did it.
 Plus, the whole shaved eyebrow thing usually means you just got put on to your neighborhood or whatever, so I figured she was just some crazy shermed-out cholla who was "down for her calle" or whatever.

 In my opinion this whole world's going to shit, and shit rolls downhill, so I might as well just jump in, hold my breath, and pray to God that there's a nice big soft puddle of diarrhea for me to land in once everything hits the fan.

 I wonder what was going through her mind when she decided to do it.